 Mobile Services visits preschools and childcare centers that meet all of the following criteria:

 - Have at least 20 children enrolled

-- Are not within easy walking distance to a public library location (5 blocks, no major obstacles)
+- Are not within easy walking distance to a public library branch (5 blocks, no major obstacles)

 - Head Start

 - Seattle Step Ahead

 - Seattle Preschool Program

 - Are a full or extended day program that accepts at least one of the following subsidies and has at least 25% of students currently using these subsidies:

 - City of Seattle Child Care Assistance Program (CCAP)